Digital Twin Evolution for Sustainable Smart Ecosystems: Action points for application

-\textit{Re-modeling}, on the other hand, is primarily the concern of model engineers and scientists; the role of software engineers here is to take such models and refactor them for scalability.
-This is typical, for example, in machine learning models, in which the flow of data and the algorithms used are fine-tuned by scientists, enabling software engineers to integrate the model into the software architecture.
+This imperative, on the other hand, is primarily the concern of model engineers and scientists.
+The role of software engineers is to take such models and refactor them for scalability.
+This is typical, e.g., with machine learning models, in which algorithms are fine-tuned by scientists, enabling software engineers to integrate the model into the software architecture.
 Re-modeling is one of the least software-intensive R-imperatives (\smallSE[\inlineSize]).